-Canadian National Unified Post-Secondary Theatre & Film School Auditions DO ONE UNIFIED AUDITION FOR OVER 30 DIFFERENT POST-SECONDARY THEATRE & FILM SCHOOLS ACROSS BC, CANADA & THE USA!
+Canadian National Unified Post-Secondary Theatre & Film School Auditions DO ONE UNIFIED AUDITION FOR OVER 30 DIFFERENT POST-SECONDARY THEATRE & FILM SCHOOLS ACROSS CANADA & NORTH AMERICA.

 Only current grade 11 and 12 students & those taking a gap year may participate in this program.
 Also students who have completed CEJEP (Grade 13) in Quebec can apply.